shunyaoshih/playlist-cleaning/README.md

 # playlist-cleaning

-A cnn-based model for playlist cleaning
+A cnn-based model for playlist cleaning and reranking

+This is one of my three projects during the internship at KKBOX.
+Note that although there is a Python file related to seq2seq model, this project had not supported the seq2seq model after an early experiment which shows that its performance is much worse than the cnn-based model.

 ## Dependencies